 Alastair became hooked on the outdoors while completing his Duke of Ed in the upper North Island.
 Tramping spawned into mountain running, and soon after rock climbing and trans-alpine mountaineering.
-Since moving to Christchurch, he has completed a 30-day alpine traverse of the Southern Alps (Arthurs to Aoraki), and ascents of some of our grand peaks such as Malte Brun, Aspiring, Aoraki/Mt Cook and Sabre.
+As soon as possible he moved to Christchurch, where he completed trips such as a 30-day alpine traverse of the Southern Alps (Arthurs Pass to Aoraki/Mt Cook), and ascents of some of our grand peaks such as Malte Brun, Aspiring, Aoraki/Mt Cook and Sabre.
 He has put up several new routes including a 250m granite rock climb in the Paparoas, a new winter line in the Darrans, and the West Ridge of Mt Percy Smith.
-Recently he moved to Sydney, and the quality & quantity of rock climbing in the Blue Mountains is being put to good use.
-Alastair also enjoys long sufferfests such as 5-day adventure races and 24-hour mountain runs, which all provide a solid base for long days in the mountains.
+He then moved to Sydney, where the quality & quantity of rock climbing in the Blue Mountains was put to good use.
+Alastair also enjoys the odd long suffer-fest such as 5-day adventure races and 24-hour mountain runs.
+He is now temporarily based in Canmore where he is packing in as much climbing as possible throughout the Canadian Rockies and western USA.

 Alastair is part of our second intake of mentored climbers, coming in for the 2016-2019 period.
 He has already hit the ground running, with a South Face - Grand Traverse linkup on Aoraki/Mt Cook, and the first ascent of the West Ridge of Taulliraju in Peru (with Rose, Reg and Steve), and is looking forward to future mountaineering expeditions with the NZAT.